alextanhongpin/css-best-practices/README.md

 3. Views for `presentation` should use BEM naming pattern
 4. Views for `actions` should use js-hook naming pattern
 5. Use rows and colums naming for designing layouts
+6. Layout determine the structure of the page, design it well.
+7. Layout might change according to the screen size.
+8. Some common layout is the Header-Footer-Layout.

 ### Components in a View